Raymond Digman

-Raymond Digman (14 November 1934 – March 2009) was an English cricketer.
+Raymond John Digman (14 November 1934 – April 2009) was an English cricketer.
 He was a right-handed batsman and right-arm medium-fast bowler who played for Cheshire.

-He was born in Liverpool.
+Biography

-Digman represented Cheshire in the Minor Counties Championship between 1955 and 1972, and in 1970 joined Sefton Cricket Club.
+Digman was born in Liverpool on 14 November 1934.
+He represented Cheshire in the Minor Counties Championship between 1955 and 1972, and in 1970 joined Sefton Cricket Club.
 Digman made two List A appearances for the team, though he scored a duck in each innings in which he played.
+He died in Spain in April 2009, at the age of 74.